ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

 researchers is worthwhile on its own merits.

 Firstly, cloud provides more flexibility for rapidly changing research.
-The resource mix can be much broader and change much more rapidly than traditional procureent cycles would allow; what's more, those changes can be in response to demonstrated researcher needs, rather than making predictions and assumptions about the next five years.
+The resource mix can be much broader and change much more rapidly than traditional procurement cycles would allow; what’s more, those changes can be in response to demonstrated researcher needs, rather than making predictions and assumptions about the next five years based on existing research users.
+Like owning systems, dynamically taking advantage of this flexibility requires top operational staff.
-In cases when they may be useful, an enormous variety of managed services can be quickly tested that will allow researchers and staff to spend less time configuring and more time doing research.
-And in addition to this flexibility, the uptime availability and hardware currency of these resources will generally be significantly better than what can be provided in house.
+And the uptime availability and hardware currency of these resources will generally be significantly better than what can be provided in house.

 Secondly, trainees and staff benefit from gaining extremely relevant commercial cloud expertise.
 This goes back to skills development